Table of Contents

 What is a Hot Cross Bun?

 Hot cross buns, often overlooked, are a delectable treat associated with Easter.
-Traditionally, they are small, sweet yeast buns made with dried fruits like raisins and currants, flavored with spices, and topped with a flour paste cross.
+Traditionally, they are small, sweet yeast buns made with dried fruits like raisins and currants, flavoured with spices, and topped with a flour paste cross.

 I’ve shared a recipe for hot cross buns on this blog before – check out my for a bit more of an idea as to what they’re supposed to look like (excuse the photos – they were taken yeaaaaaars ago).